 - The nursing home failed to uphold that duty of care

-- The facts stated in the lawsuit resulted from a lack of care
+- The facts stated in the lawsuit resulted from a lack of nursing home care

 Once these three elements are confirmed, the following steps occur.

-The two parties file paperwork with the court detailing their side of the story.
-The plaintiff will file a complaint that details the events, outlines the defendant’s liability, and explains the court’s jurisdiction over the case.
+The plaintiff’s lawyer will file a complaint that details the senior’s injuries, outlines the defendant’s liability, and explains the court’s jurisdiction over the case.

 The two parties will begin collecting evidence to support their cases.
-This can include gathering documents, witnesses, examination of the scene, and more.
+This can include gathering medical records, witness statements, and testimonies from medical experts.
 Motions can also be filed at this time requesting the court to rule, act, or gain clarification on aspects of the lawsuit.

-If the case is not settled out of court, it goes to trial with a judge, and sometimes a jury.
+If the nursing home abuse case is not settled out of court, it goes to trial with a judge and sometimes a jury.

 The two parties will present case summaries to the judge.
 Each party will have an opportunity to present their case and evidence followed by closing statements.
 The judge or jury will deliberate before presenting the court with a verdict.

 The court will look for legal errors made in the pre-trial or trial proceedings.
-After reviewing, the appellate court will release an opinion either backing the previous verdict, overturning it, or calling for a new trial to be conducted.
+After a review, the appellate court will release an opinion either backing the previous verdict, overturning it, or calling for a new trial to be conducted.

-It is advised to begin a civil suit as soon as possible, as the statute of limitations differs for each state.
+It’s wise to begin a civil suit as soon as possible.
+Laws known as statutes of limitations prevent legal action from being taken after a certain period of time, and these laws differ for each state.
 Additionally, it may be easier to gather evidence for more recent cases.